onlineUserSD/SwapSphere/readme.md

 ## 📜 License
 This project is developed as part of **Final Year Major Project** under the guidance of **Avishek Banerjee**.
 © 2025 Team Fine Shyt.
 All Rights Reserved.
+-->
+## 📜 License
+This project is developed as part of **Final Year Major Project**.
+© 2025 Team Fine Shyt.
+All Rights Reserved.
 ---